10 Best Mailbox Posts

 Maintenance and Longevity

 Even the best mailbox posts benefit from seasonal attention.
 Tighten mounting bolts after the first month of use, because freeze-thaw cycles and vibration from closing doors can loosen hardware.
-If your post has a painted or powder-coated finish, inspect it annually for scratches that could expose bare metal.
-Touch up small chips before moisture penetrates.
+If your post has a painted or powder-coated finish, inspect it annually for scratches that could expose bare metal and touch up small chips before moisture penetrates.

 Reading Reliability Signals in Reviews